 Disclosure of personal information overseas

-Good Universities will generally disclose an individual’s personal information to an overseas entity where an individual or their authorised representative explicitly requests disclosure of their personal information to the overseas entity to enable the individual to receive services in that country.
+Good Universities will not disclose an individual’s personal information to an overseas entity unless the individual or their authorised representative explicitly requests disclosure of their personal information to the overseas entity to enable the individual to receive services in that country.
 Good Universities may outsource technological or administrative projects to overseas providers where local services are unavailable or cost prohibitive.
 In such cases, Good Universities will take reasonable steps to ensure that the overseas recipient does not breach the APPs.

 Use, adoption or disclosure of government related identifiers